 The following is an excerpt of Order of the Sacred Earth: An Intergenerational Vision of Love and Action, a compelling anthology of Creation Spirituality, applied.
-It’s a featured Speakeasy selection, and there are still limited review copies available for qualified reviewers.
+It’s a featured Speakeasy selection.

 Humanity finds itself today in a complex situation.
 Most Westernized people have been so heavily dominated and alienated by religion and patriarchal governance and a materialistic, consumer-driven, extractive capitalism that we have lost our active sense of the sacred living landscapes that we inhabit and that inhabit us.